 Upon arrival in the Prep Department, children join Juniors (Year 4), and their curriculum is structured so that they continue to be taught a number of subjects by their form teachers, with specialist teachers for others.
 Juniors participate fully in the games and activity programme, but we are mindful that they are still young, and as such, we structure the day to get the best out of the children.

 Middle School (Years 5 and 6)

-Years 5 and 6 are taught by experienced subject specialists for all subjects, and increasingly are set by ability (for subjects such as French and Latin).
+Years 5 and 6 are taught by experienced specialists for all subjects, and increasingly are set by ability (for subjects such as French and Latin).
 However form tutors still remain a key part of the overall pastoral relationship, overseeing the child’s progress as an important point of contact for parents.
 Even at this stage, we work with parents to consider the early decisions often needed in the Senior School admissions processes, and start to identify high fliers aiming for scholarships and awards at their next schools.

 Upper School (Years 7 and 8)

-Many children choose to join Bilton Grange at this stage, and we aim to ensure that their transition to BG, and then subsequently two years later on to Senior School, is a productive and enjoyable one.
+Some children choose to join Bilton Grange at this stage, and we aim to ensure that their transition to Bilton Grange, and then subsequently two years later on to Senior School, is a productive and enjoyable one.
 Our senior boys and girls are articulate, well informed, sensible and good fun and leave us fully prepared to meet with enthusiasm the new challenges that lie ahead.
-As our pupils reach their final year at Prep School, they are given greater responsibility, the opportunity to lead, whether as team captains, prefects or Head of School, and we believe that these opportunities provide a good stepping stone from childhood Prep School to the bigger world of Senior School.
+Through greater responsibility, opportunities to lead and the realisation that younger children are looking up to them, we believe that Upper School life is a good stepping stone from childhood Prep School to the bigger world of Senior School.